Campus Life

 Residence Hall Room Accessories

 Holy Cross provides each student with an extra-long twin bed, a dresser, and desk/chair.
 The room also has either a built-in closet or wardrobe.
 Storage space is limited, therefore we suggest you contact your assigned roommate(s) to discuss what each plans to bring, to avoid duplication.
-For media access, each room contains a cable TV jack, phone connection, and Ethernet jack.
+For media access, each room contains an Ethernet jack.
 Each residence hall also has Wi-Fi service.

 What to Pack